 Fund Managers in Singapore

 Over the last two decades, Singapore’s asset management industry has increased exponentially.
-This can be seen by the fact that more people are turning into stocks as their investment strategy during the ongoing pandemic.
+This can be seen by the fact that more people are turning into stocks as their investment strategy during the COVID-19 pandemic.
 Concurrently, Singapore has made significant efforts to ensure transparency and integrity in its asset management industry through anti-money laundering regulations (AML) and know your customer (KYC) practices.
 Yes, complying with these regulations can be a burden for fund managers and institutions.

 Fund Managers in Luxembourg

 With over 5 trillion EUR in assets, Luxembourg is Europe’s largest centre for investment funds.
 It is a hub for private equity, private debt, real estate, and infrastructure funds.
 It has implemented the EU’s Alternative Investment Fund Managers Directive (AIFMD) into law for more than a decade.
 The law has since been expanded to include several different investment schemes or funds.
 A few of these schemes include the reserve alternative investment fund (RAIF), the common limited partnership (SCS), the specialised investment fund (SIF), and the special limited partnership (SCSp).
 Each of which has its own legal forms, tax qualifications, reporting requirements, and regulations.

 Want to establish your footprint in Singapore or elsewhere?
 Look no further; start it with Lanturn.
-Contact us now!